| The American Dream - What is the American Dream? First, the expanse of the American continent, the

 to find your way into the marketplace.
 But once there, you will need to

-have the imagination and decisiveness to commit to life plan that will
+have the imagination and decisiveness to commit to a business plan that

 of success: a house, a family, property, the car, the girl, social